 Can explain SDLC process models

 Software development goes through different stages such as requirements, analysis, design, implementation and testing.
 These stages are collectively known as the software development life cycle (SDLC).
-There are several approaches, known as software development life cycle models (also called software process models) that describe different ways to go through the SDLC.
-Each process model prescribes a "roadmap" for the software developers to manage the development effort.
-The roadmap describes the aims of the development stage(s), the artifacts or outcome of each stage as well as the workflow i.e. the relationship between stages.
+There are several approaches, known as software development life cycle models (also called software process models), that describe different ways to go through the SDLC.
+Each process model prescribes a 'roadmap' for the software developers to manage the development effort.
+The roadmap describes the aims of the development stages, the outcome of each stage, and the workflow i.e. the relationship between stages.

 Can explain sequential process models

-The sequential model, also called the waterfall model, models software development as a linear process, in which the project is seen as progressing steadily in one direction through the development stages.
+The sequential model, also called the waterfall model, views software development as a linear process, in which the project is seen as progressing through the development stages.
 The name waterfall stems from how the model is drawn to look like a waterfall (see below).

-When one stage of the process is completed, it should produce some artifacts to be used in the next stage.
-For example, upon completion of the requirement stage a comprehensive list of requirements is produced that will see no further modifications.
-A strict application of the sequential model would require each stage to be completed before starting the next.
+When one stage of the process is completed, it produces some artifacts to be used in the next stage.
+For example, the requirements stage produces a comprehensive list of requirements, to be used in the design phase.

 Can explain iterative process models

-The iterative model can take a breadth-first or a depth-first approach to iteration planning.
+The iterative model can be done in breadth-first or depth-first approach.